wp-plugins/category-country-aware/readme.txt

 &nbsp;

-**For detailed information see [the CCA Plugin Guide](http://wptest.means.us.com/2014/11/category-country-aware-wordpress )**.

-&nbsp;

 **CCA Goodies Extension**
-Available from 19 March 2015, initially be free for a tweet (check the CCA guide for upcoming info).
+Available from 19 March 2015, initially it will be free for a tweet [see this post for more info](http://wptest.means.us.com/2015/03/cca-goodies-extension/ ).
 More flexibility for sidebar widgets .
-More Ads in Posts Widgets.
+More "Ads in Posts" widgets.
 Enable PHP.
 Preview mode + view CCA content as if you are a visitor from specified country.
 More Geolocation shortcodes.
 Give pages "categories" etc etc.

 &nbsp;